Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear idea of where you’d like to be within the next year or two years?
-Failure to set goals that are achievable will hinder progress.
-Set clear short and long-term objectives prioritizing those with the highest impact on your career advancement.
-To increase your satisfaction at work Make sure these goals align with your personal preferences.
+Are you able to articulate a view of where you’d like be in the next year or two?
+Setting goals that are realistic will hinder your progress.
+Establish clear long-term and short-term goals that prioritize those that will have the highest impact on your career advancement.
+In order to increase job satisfaction, ensure that these goals align with your personal preferences.

 Which Ways Can You Network Better?